A Study on Pain Point: How to Take a Weight Off Customers’ Shoulders

 Just make a cup of coffee or other comforting drink, lay back in your chair, and scout for imperfections by trying to contact your company, place an order on your website, or send an inquiry to your sales representatives.

-Yet, those who complain about shoppers' complaints, tend to forget that many hindrances on the way to keeping potential and existing clients happy can be removed.
+Yet, those who complain about shoppers tend to forget that many hindrances to keeping potential and existing clients happy can be removed.
 Dealing with some of them is simple, while others require time, energy, resources, and dedication.
 Either way, consumer pain points should not be neglected.

 Your primary task as a seller is to maintain the balance between price and quality.
-If you fail to achieve and preserve this equilibrium, shoppers will be disappointed or driven away.
+Shoppers will be disappointed or driven away if you fail to achieve and preserve this equilibrium.
 This might be just a single issue, but it is pivotal.